jbentleyjp/Outfit-Generator/README.md

 npm run dev
 ```

-You should be able to access it on your localhost port 3000
+You should be able to access it on your http://localhost:3000/api/outfits